 I was a finalist in the J.S.
 Bach International Piano Competition, and a Fellow at the Tanglewood Institute, the Bach Aria Festival, and at the Yale Summer School of Music and Art.

 I am fortunate to have studied with some of the best pianists in our time.
-My mentors were Alexander Fiorillo at Temple (himself one of only 5 students of Vladimir Horowitz), the esteemed Dr. Vladimir Sokoloff at Curtis, and the incomparable Gilbert Kalish at Stonybrook.
+Gilbert Kalish was my beloved mentor at Stonybrook.
+I also studied with Alexander Fiorillo at Temple (himself one of only 5 students of Vladimir Horowitz), and with the esteemed Dr. Vladimir Sokoloff at Curtis.

 I work with all levels of ability.
 I am well suited to the advanced student, one who may be preparing for a career in music or a college entrance audition.
 However, I also value teaching beginners, as quality instruction at the very beginning is so important.